GeniusesOfSymfony/WebSocketBundle/docs/config.md

     providers:
       session:

+        # The service ID of the session handler service used to read session data.
+        session_handler:      null

         # The firewalls from which the session token can be used; can be an array, a string, or null to allow all firewalls.
         firewalls:            null
     storage: